iterate-ch/docs/Cyberduck/Support.md

 # Get Support

-For issues with your account credentials, please instead write to your hosting service provider.
+For issues with your remote storage user account credentials, please instead write to your hosting service provider.
 For bug reports or a feature request you can [open a ticket]() in our public issue tracker.
 Discuss features and issues you are having in the [Cyberduck Google Group](http://groups.google.com/group/cyberduck).